mukhal/mukhal.github.io/_includes/about/about.md

 On a side note, I'm an avid reader of psychology, and philosophy, and an all-time listener of uplifting trance music.
 In my free time, I play the piano, write, and produce my own [music](https://soundcloud.com/muhammad-khalifa/sets/1iesbut8u66r).
 If you'd like to chat about research, mentoring, or potentially collaborate, ping me at `[lastname]m@umich.edu.`

+**Update:** I'm looking for an internship for summer 2024 that is well aligned with my research, so reach out if you'd like to work together!

 <div align="center">
 (
 <a href="https://twitter.com/mkhalifaaaa"> Twitter </a>